 Overnight, we learned that Alexa, Amazon's intelligent voice assistant, will soon be available in the UK and Germany, in addition to the US.
 Amazon has also introduced the Echo Dot, an updated version of the original Echo hardware used to access Alexa.
 It's very cool technology and we have an Echo in finder HQ, but unfortunately it's not officially available in Australia.

 Try and order one through the main Amazon site and you'll be told it won't ship here.
 You can get around those restrictions by using a gift card or a shipping service, but that's a fiddly solution and you'll need to use a VPN to convince Echo that it's supposed to work.
 It would be so much nicer if the Echo and Echo Dot were officially available and worked straight out of the box.

-The main problem is that Australia simply isn't a big enough market to justify masses of investment and customisation by Amazon.
+The primary issue is that Australia simply isn't a big enough market to justify masses of investment and customisation by Amazon.
 A combination of population size and our substandard delivery systems mean that there's no sensible way of rolling out its Amazon Prime subscription service, which promises postage-free fast delivery.
-That's one of the reasons why so many Americans use Amazon, and it seems to now be a prerequisite for Amazon expanding its services in a given country.
+That's one of the reasons why so many Americans use Amazon, and it seems now to be a prerequisite for Amazon expanding its services in a given country.